Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 * `sudo pacman -S docker`
 * `sudo systemctl enable docker --now`

-Restart container and you should have a functioning docker inside, if it doesn't work, try checking `sudo journalctl -xeu docker` and `sudo dmesg` as it's likely due to a missing kernel parameter.
+Restart container and you should have a functioning docker inside, if it doesn't work, try checking `sudo journalctl -xeu docker` and `sudo dmesg` as it's likely due to a missing kernel parameter or module.
 If your user is a part of the docker group, you should be able to use docker without root.

 `docker run -it --rm --name alpine alpine:latest /bin/sh`

 Now I'm inside an Alpine Linux Docker container that's inside of an Arch Linux nspawn container that's inside of SteamOS.
 The possibilites are endless!

 ## Using btrfs subvolumes as OS templates (Optional)
-If you find yourself creating multiple nspawn containers, you can use btrfs subvolumes as OS base installs instead of installing the same OS repeatedly.
+If you find yourself creating multiple nspawn containers, you can use btrfs subvolumes as OS templates instead of installing the same OS repeatedly.
 This can help save space.

 (I'm assuming you have your btrfs formatted partition mounted at /mnt/btrfs)